awsdocs/amazon-application-discovery-user-guide/doc_source/install_on_linux.md

   ```
   /var/opt/aws/discovery/
   ```
-+ For instructions on how to remove older versions of the Discovery Agent, see [Installation Prerequisites for Discovery Agent](gen-prep-agents.md)\.
++ For instructions on how to remove older versions of the Discovery Agent, see [Prerequisites for Discovery Agent](gen-prep-agents.md)\.